cakebatterandsprinkles/portfolio-gatsby/src/posts/28-react_redux.md

 // stateConfigParam: defines which slice of the state the component want to subscribe to
 // actionConfigParam: defines which actions you can dispatch from the component

-// This returns the globa state's counter as a count variable, as a prop to the current component.
+// This returns the global state's counter as a count variable, as a prop to the current component.
 This component is able to reach it from `this.props.count`.
 // the state parameter in this function refers to the global application state const mapStateToProps = state => {
   return {